 There are competitions and mock battles, parades, fireworks and much fun.
 Well worth coming for.

-Berck is designated a ‘Station Kid’ resort which means there’s plenty for children to do, has a Pavillon Bleu Européan status which guarantees its clean beach and sea and is known for its flowers blooming everywhere.
+Berck is designated a ‘Station Kid’ resort which means there’s plenty for children to do.
+It has a Pavillon Bleu Européan status which guarantees its clean beach and sea and is known for its flowers blooming everywhere.
 There are street markets, annual brocantes fairs and a Sea Festival in May.

 Where to Stay